Linkit ilman kuvaa korona sivulle

 Protect yourself against infections and prevent their spread

 We can all do our part to slow down the spread of the coronavirus.
-Older people and those with a chronic illness are a particular risk group for the coronavirus.

 Protect yourself and others:

 Remember hygiene: hands, masks, safe distance.